tescal2/TorchServeOnAWS/4_torchserve_on_EKS/instructions.md

 **Note:** Often with using eksctl to create a K8s cluster on AWS EKS, the process will become stuck waiting for the nodes to join the cluster.
 You will receive the following error message: `waiting for at least 2 node(s) to become ready in "<your namespace>"`.
 Read this [blog](https://blog.doit-intl.com/eksctl-stuck-on-waiting-for-nodes-to-join-the-cluster-c3670aa74487) for tips on resolving this error.

-When the cluster is ready, you may verify that the cluster was properly created, test that your kube configuration is correct, and view the contents of the fargate profile.
+When the cluster is ready, you may verify that the cluster was properly created and test that your kube configuration is correct.

 ```
 eksctl utils describe-stacks --region=$AWS_REGION --cluster=$AWS_CLUSTER_NAME